PowerShell/Modules/Modules/Microsoft.PowerShell.SecretsManagement/Docs/DesignDoc.md

 The Secrets Management module makes a best effort to zero out any intermediate secret objects not returned to the user.
 For example byte arrays used in storing and retrieving SecureString blobs are zeroed out after use.
 But strings are immutable in C# and cannot be easily or reliably altered, and so must rely on the CLR garbage collection.

+### Plain text secrets

+The Secrets Management module supports storing and retrieving plain text secret types, such as passwords and API keys.
+But the plain text String type will be converted to SecureString type internally before it is stored in the specified vault.
+When retrieving the secret, the user has to specifically request that it be returned as plain text via the `-AsPlainText` parameter.
+This is to prevent inadvertent exposure of secrets as plain text for display or to transcript or logging collections.

+On Windows platform, SecureString types contain an encrypted version of the text data that is keyed to the current user context and local machine.
+But for all other platforms (Linux, macOS) encryption is not possible so the SecureString type contains an unencrypted blob of the text.
+But SecureString still serves a purpose on non-Windows platforms, since it will not provide the plain text directly and another dotNet API is needed to return the string contents in plain text.
+So on non-Windows platforms SecureString still provides some security through obscurity (but not encryption).